-II.C Special Nature of the Case
+II.D Special Nature of the Case

-- 46. The Government acknowledges that in cases regarding secret surveillance and retention, such as in the present case, the Court has accepted a "right to challenge a law in abstracto" (Government's Observations, para 51).
-However, the Government has not elaborated on this matter, insisting that the application should be declared inadmissible due to the non-exhaustion of national remedies. - 47.
-As stated in the original application of 27 September 2015, the Court has accepted the examination of legislation in abstracto provided specific conditions are fulfilled.
-It is submitted that these conditions are fulfilled, as explained in more detail below. - 48.
-The Government has made no attempt to address the special nature of the case at hand (secret surveillance and data retention scheme) and how that affects the issue of admissibility. - 49.
+- 48. The Government acknowledges that in cases regarding secret surveillance and retention, such as in the present case, the Court has accepted a "right to challenge a law in abstracto" (Government's Observations, para 51).
+However, the Government has not elaborated on this matter, insisting that the application should be declared inadmissible due to the non-exhaustion of national remedies. - 49.
+As stated in the applicant's original application of 22 July 2022, the Court has accepted the examination of legislation in abstracto provided specific conditions are fulfilled.
+It is submitted that these conditions are fulfilled, as explained in more detail below. - 50.
+The Government has made no attempt to address the special nature of the case at hand (secret surveillance and data retention and storage) and how that affects the issue of admissibility. - 51.
 The applicant refers to the submission made below regarding the merits of the complaint which, in the view of the applicant, warrants an examination of Danish legislation in abstracto, rather than of specific instances of such surveillance.
 The applicant would in this respect highlight that it is impossible for an individual or legal person to know for certain whether their data has been accessed by the authorities.
 For example, the Danish authorities are expressly exempt from notifying individuals (cf Section 788(5) of the Administration of Justice Act) when accessing data covered by Section 780(1)(4) regarding extended telecommunication information ("udvidet teleoplysning").
 The applicant refers to Ekimdzhiev and Others v Bulgaria, cited above, paras 383-384.

-II.D Applicable Time Frame
+II.E Applicable Time Frame

-- 50. The Government states that it is "essential to distinguish between the two legal contexts of the present case, i.e., the situations before and after the enactment of Amendment Act No 291 of 8 March 2022", which entered into force on 30 March 2022 (Government's Observations, para 38, original emphasis).
-Yet, in cases such as the present one, in which the applicants complain in the abstract about a system of secret surveillance, the relevant national laws and practices are to be scrutinised as they stand when the Court examines the admissibility of the application rather than as they stood when it was lodged (Centrum för rättvisa v Sweden [GC], No 35252/08, para 151, 25 May 2021; Big Brother Watch and Others [GC], cited above, para 270; and Ekimdzhiev and Others v Bulgaria, cited above, para 293). - 51.
+- 52. The Government states that it is "essential to distinguish between the two legal contexts of the present case, i.e., the situations before and after the enactment of Amendment Act No 291 of 8 March 2022", which entered into force on 30 March 2022 (Government's Observations, para 38, original emphasis).
+Yet, in cases such as the present one, in which the applicants complain in the abstract about a system of secret surveillance, the relevant national laws and practices are to be scrutinised as they stand when the Court examines the admissibility of the application rather than as they stood when it was lodged (Centrum för rättvisa v Sweden [GC], No 35252/08, para 151, 25 May 2021; Big Brother Watch and Others [GC], cited above, para 270; and Ekimdzhiev and Others v Bulgaria, cited above, para 293). - 53.
 Mirroring the scope of the Government's submission, the applicant will nonetheless address both the legal context before and after the entry into force of Amendment Act No 291 of 8 March 2022.
-The applicant submits that there has been a violation of Articles 8, 10 and 13 of the Convention.
-Before addressing the merit of this submission, it is useful to make some introductory remarks on secret surveillance and the bulk retention of data and the implications for a functioning democracy.
+The applicant submits that there has been a violation of Articles 8, 10 and 13 of the Convention before and after the amendment and would like to emphasise that the new scheme was conceived due to the civil suit that the applicant brought.
+Before addressing the merit of the applicant's submissions in relation to these Articles, it is useful to make some introductory remarks on secret surveillance and the bulk retention of communications data and the implications for a functioning democracy.